chris017/done/README.md

 ### `npm start`

-# For an in depth look at the Done app check out the presentation-done.html file
+# For an depth informations

+### check out the presentation-done.html file